0xC0DE6502/max65-releases/README.md

 A symbol is defined in 1 of 5 ways:

 1. **Label definition**.
 A label is defined by a period (`.`) directly followed by a symbol name, e.g. `.sine256`, `.current_level`.
 The symbol is added to the internal nametable at the current scope level, unless it already exists there.
-Its value is set to the current program counter (PC) which is a 16-bit integer.
+Its value is set to the current logical program counter (`@`) which is a 16-bit integer.
 You can also define anonymous (unnamed) labels by simply using a period without name:
     ```
     .       ; anonymous label #1